Mike Evans Player Prop Bets for NFL Week 10 | Tampa Bay vs. Washington 11/14/2021

 Matchup vs. Washington

-- Evans has averaged 85 receiving yards per game over his two career matchups against the Football Team, 10.5 more than his over/under in Sunday's game.
+- Evans' 85 receiving yards per game in his two career matchups against the Football Team are 10.5 more than his over/under for Sunday's game.

+- Evans has not caught a touchdown pass versus the Football Team.

 - Note: Evans' stats vs. Football Team date back to 2016.

-- The Football Team are giving up 298.9 passing yards per game this year, the NFL's worst pass defense.
+- The 298.9 yards per game the Football Team are giving up through the air makes them the NFL's worst pass defense.

-- The Football Team have allowed 20 touchdowns through the air (2.5 per game).
-They are 31st in the NFL in that category.
+- The Football Team have given up 20 touchdowns through the air (2.5 per game).
+They are 31st in the league in that category.

 Recent Performances

-- In his Week 8 outing against the Saints, Evans was targeted four times, totaling 48 yards on two receptions (averaging 24 yards per catch) while scoring one touchdown.
+- In his Week 8 game against the Saints, Evans was targeted four times and recorded two catches for 48 yards (24 yards per reception) and scored one touchdown.

-- Evans' 10 grabs over his last three games have turned into 151 yards (50.3 ypg) and four touchdowns.
-He's been targeted 18 times.
+- Evans has 151 receiving yards on 10 catches (18 targets) with four touchdowns in his last three games, averaging 50.3 yards per game.

 Evans' Tampa Bay Teammates